IIIF/api/source/presentation/4.0/model.md

 { "behavior": [ "auto-advance", "individuals" ] }
 ```

+##### interactionMode

+*within* the Scene, whereas viewingDirection and behavior are across containers.

+* Containers _MAY_ have the `interactionMode`

+Table here with values

+locked
+orbit
+hemisphere-orbit
+free
+free-direction

+other examples: no-zoom, no-scrub, rti-mode

 ##### provides

 A set of features or additional functionality that a linked resource enables relative to the linking or including resource, which is not defined by the `type`, `format` or `profile` of the linked resource.
 It provides information as to why and how a client might want to interact with the resource, rather than what the resource is.
 For example, a text file (linked resource) that `provides` a `closedCaptions` for a Video (context resource), or an audio file (linked resource) that `provides` an `audioDescription` of a Canvas (context resource).